WaiyanPhyoaung/todo-app/README.md

 - **React Context API**: The Todo list state is managed using the React Context API, providing a centralized state management solution.

-- **JSON Server**: A simple JSON server is used to simulate a backend API for storing and retrieving todo data.

 ## Development Approach

 In creating this project, I paid close attention to every detail, including how the app looks and feels, the way it functions, and how it's built behind the scenes.
 This involved making sure the code is well-organized and easy to understand, using custom tools when needed, and ensuring the app can grow without issues.
 I also focused on making it run smoothly and efficiently.
 Overall, I aimed to follow the best practices in software development to deliver a high-quality product.